 Historically 6CATS UK Ltd has worked with agencies biased towards education and healthcare and 75% of our contractors are from these industries.
 Typical contract roles in this area are healthcare assistants, teaching staff and administration.

 At the top end of the pay scale there is a male bias which skews the mean average to suggest a large pay differential between male and female.
-Of the top 10 hourly pay rates 8 are male and only 2 female.
-The assignments undertaken are more senior but not comparable between industry and sector.
+Of the top 10 hourly pay rates 7 are male, 3 of which are earning rates 5x the 6CATS average.

 The nature of contract work means bonus payments are not relevant and as such we have not reported on performance related bonuses.